atolab/zenoh-web/content/blog/2022-11-30-zenoh-alignment.md

 ---
 # Conclusion

 The new anti-entropy protocol ensures that replicated storages in Zenoh have the same latest value for each resource.
-The protocol also helps align new storages to be aligned with the existing storages.
+The protocol also helps align new storages with the existing storages.
 We also discussed how to configure the replication parameters for your application specific requirements.

 Please let us know your questions and feedback on our discord!